GitHubbubble/gitPro/README.md

 #
 ```

-That is to say, you have five commits and every one follow this format:
+That is to say, we have five commits and every one follow this format:
 ```
 [action][partial-sha][short commit message]
 ```

-Now you can change the action (which is 'pick' in default) to 'edit', 'squash' or delete the line that you dont want to push.
+Now you can change the action (which is 'pick' in default) to 'edit', 'squash' or delete the line that you don't want to push.
 When you quit the edit mode, git will apply the new commits.